 - Graduates of a German Higher Education Institution: Here, it is possible to apply after just two years (cf. § 18c, (1) German Residence Act) if the graduate fulfils the other requirements specified in the standard.

-- Highly Qualified Specialists: Such persons have the possibility of obtaining a permanent residence title without a prior minimum stay (cf. § 18c para.
+- Highly Qualified Specialists: Such persons can obtain a permanent residence title without a prior minimum stay (cf. § 18c para.
 3 German Residence Act).

 - Foreigners with a residence permit according to § 25 (1 or 2) German Residence Act: This residence permit is based on humanitarian grounds.
 Here, a required residence period of three years applies if the further requirements of § 26 par.
 3 German Residence Act are met.

-It should be noted that each of the above-mentioned cases, in turn, requires some more specific prerequisites.
+It should be noted that each of the cases mentioned above, in turn, requires some more specific prerequisites.
 These will be explained in more detail later on.

 Securing a Livelihood

-The foreigner must secure their livelihood either from their own means or from third parties that are not public funds to apply for a German permanent residence permit.
+Those impacted must secure their livelihood from their own means or from third parties that are not public funds to apply for a German permanent residence permit.
 However, special regulations for certain groups of persons also apply here under certain conditions.
 These include, among others:

 - the groups of persons named in § 28(1) German Residence Act